Manta Ray Inspired Flapping-Wing Blimp: Testing Methods

 A right-angle arm is supported with ball bearings around a shaft held by stands.
 A 1~kg load cell is secured between two plates.
 The horizontal arm is placed on top of the load cell plates.
 The same 9~g servo we use on Flappy is attached to the top of the front arm.
 (The arm can be extended to enhance the resolution of thrust measurement.)
 The servo is connected to an ESP32 Feather.
 Wings are secured onto the servo using the same method they attach to Flappy.
 Each load cell is wired to an HX711 amplifier, which are both connected to the ESP32 Feather.
 The load cells are calibrated to measure thrust in grams.
 Figure \ref{fig:Wing Thruster} shows the complete set up with a wing attached.

-The jig only has one degree of motion rotating around the bearing pivot point.
+Each arm has only one degree of motion rotating around its bearing pivot point.
 As the wing flaps, only forward thrust will cause the arm to generate a thrust reading on the load cells.
 The weights hold the arm down onto the load cell and allow us to measure negative thrusts during the flap upstroke.
 Prior to each test run, the load cells will tare with the wing held horizontally.

 Flapping amplitude and frequency affect thrust generation~\cite{yu2014lift}.
 For each wing, we run a cycle of tests covering a range of amplitudes and frequencies.
 We calculate the average thrust generated over a set time and find the optimal flap settings that generate the greatest average thrust.
 These tests are repeated for every wing parameter combination to study the effect of wing shape and structure.